zhilizheng/SBayesRC/README.md

 If you are interested in developing version, try to install by devtools: `devtools::install_github("zhilizheng/SBayesRC")`.

 Note: The package was tested under Linux and macOS (x64 and ARM) platform due to availability.
-We tested under CentOS > 7; Debian > 9; Ubuntu > 20.04; macOS > 11.
+The lists of OS we tested: CentOS > 7; Debian > 9; Ubuntu > 20.04; macOS > 11.
 We find the default R in CentOS7 didn't work good due to an issue in RcppEigen package (gcc 4.8).
-For users who don't have admin permission and had problem to install the package,  the R from anaconda works great (conda install r-essentials, submit the jobs by full path of /YOUR_LOCATION/Rscript)
+For users who don't have admin permission and had problem to install the package,  the R from [anaconda](https://www.anaconda.com/products/distribution#Downloads) works great in all available OS (conda install r-essentials, submit the jobs by full path of /YOUR_LOCATION/Rscript)

 ## Resources
 Download the resources and decompress by "unzip" (zip) or "tar -xvf" (.tar.xz):